ibm-cloud-docs/assistant/dialog-runtime.md

 {: #dialog-runtime-spell-check-how-it-works}

 Normally, user input is saved as-is in the `text` field of the `input` object of the message.
 If, and only if the user input is corrected in some way, a new field is created in the `input` object, called `original_text`.
 This field stores the user's original input that includes any misspelled words in it.
 And the corrected text is added to the `input.text` field.

+If you want to ask a user to confirm their input, you can do so in a way that takes into account that their input might be corrected.
+In a dialog node with multiple conditional responses enabled, the first conditional response can have the condition `original_text`.
+This means that if the user's input is automatically corrected, show the corresponding response.
+And the response can contain the expression: `You said: <? input.original_text ?>.
+Did you mean: <? input.text ?>?` In the next conditional response, you can specify just the response by using the expression: `You said: <? input.text ?>`.

+Remember, the `input.text` field stores either the never-corrected original text from the user or the user’s text after it is corrected.
+The `input.original_text` field is only created if the input is corrected.
+And the user’s incorrect input is stored in it.”

 ## Disambiguation ![Plus or Premium plan only](images/plus.png)
 {: #dialog-runtime-disambiguation}